Can A 15-Year-old Write Matric in South Africa

 What Age Is Matric?

-South African matric tend to be 18 or older.
+South African matriculants tend to be 18 or older.
 They range in age from 17 to 19.
 In South Africa, there is no maximum age limit for completing the Matric exam.
 Lavis Vilakazi, a 77-year-old South African student, received his Matric at the age of the country’s oldest student.

-READ ALSO; Can I pass Matric with 5 subjects
+Check On: Can I pass Matric with 5 subjects

 What Is The Highest Pass In Matric?